Dental Problems in Your Dog, Cat or Ferret

 Feline granulomatous gum disease causes an inflammatory reaction around the roots of all teeth.
 The loss of gum tissue is most noticeable around the cat’s fangs.
 This disease is quite common in Siamese cats and cats that are positive for the feline AIDS virus (feline immunodeficiency virus).
 Some veterinarians have been successful in controlling this problem using feline omega interferon.

 In this condition, gum disease surrounding the bases of teeth of cats causes very bad breath, drooling and redness around the base of the teeth.
-These cats are often reluctant to eat and loose weight.
+These cats are often reluctant to eat and lose weight.
 This condition is caused by a number of factors, including feline calicivirus and most likely some that have yet to be discovered.

 You are on the Vetspace animal health website